Create and Compare SQL Time Series Models

 - The second column has the name buy_sell_cycle_date.

 - Each buy-sell cycle for a symbol has two rows -- one with the date for the buy signal and the other with the date for the sell signal.

-- Depending on the time series data and the model, there can be more than one buy signal or sell signal per buy-sell cycle.
+- Depending on the time series data and the model, buy signals and sell signals do not necessarily have to follow one another in an alternating fashion.
+For example, the initial buy signal for a buy-sell cycle can be followed by one or more other buy signals before a sell signal is issued to close the buy-sell cycle.
+Similarly, after the sell signal to end a buy-sell cycle, one or more other sell signals may be issued before the next buy signal to start a fresh buy-sell cycle.
 Therefore, some complimentary rules are needed to pick a unique date for the buy signal and another unique date for the sell signal in each buy-sell cycle.
 The sql code in the download for each sql model evaluated in this tip reveals how to pick the unique dates for the buy and sell signals in each buy-sell cycle.

 - After designating a buy date and a sell date for each buy-sell cycle in the join of the symbol_temp_log table with the symbol_buy_sell_cycle_date table, you have a data source for evaluating the performance of a model for a symbol.
 This joined data source is the output from the second step.

 - The third step computes two key metrics used to evaluate the performance of a model for a symbol.
 These key metrics are the percentage price change per buy-sell cycle and the percent of cycles for a symbol having a higher sell price than a buy price.
 When the sell price for a cycle is higher than the buy price for a cycle, then the cycle is referred to as a winning cycle.

 - The first through the third steps are repeated six times in each sql model file -- one for each of the six symbols analyzed and compared in this tip.

 Drilling down on percentage price change and percentage winning cycles